 If you've purchased and configured a custom domain name for your Elastic Beanstalk environment, you can use HTTPS to allow users to connect to your web site securely.
 If you don't own a domain name, you can still use HTTPS with a self-signed certificate for development and testing purposes.
 HTTPS is a must for any application that transmits user data or login information.

 The simplest way to use HTTPS with an Elastic Beanstalk environment is to assign a server certificate to your environment's load balancer.
 When you configure your load balancer to terminate HTTPS, the connection between the client and the load balancer is secure.
 Backend connections between the load balancer and EC2 instances use HTTP, so no additional configuration of the instances is required.

-To use an ACM certificate with Elastic Beanstalk, see Configuring a Secure Listener with a Configuration File
+To use an ACM certificate with Elastic Beanstalk, see Configuring Your Elastic Beanstalk Environment's Load Balancer to Terminate HTTPS

 If you run your application in a single instance environment, or need to secure the connection all the way to the EC2 instances behind the load balancer, you can configure the proxy server that runs on the instance to terminate HTTPS.
 Configuring your instances to terminate HTTPS connections requires the use of configuration files to modify the software running on the instances, and to modify security groups to allow secure connections.

 For end-to-end HTTPS in a load balanced environment, you can combine instance and load balancer termination to encrypt both connections.
 By default, if you configure the load balancer to forward traffic using HTTPS, it will trust any certificate presented to it by the backend instances.
 For maximum security, you can attach policies to the load balancer that prevent it from connecting to instances that don't present a public certificate that it trusts.